isomerpages/singapore-customs-cms/_strategic-goods-permit-and-reg-req/Permit and Registration Requirements/Individual Permit: Export, Transhipment and Transit.md

 You will have to obtain an Individual Permit if you:
 * Have been notified by an authorised officer
-* Know; or have reasonable grounds to suspect that<br><br>the goods and technology are i**ntended or likely to be used, wholly or in part, for or in connection with the**:
+* Know; or have reasonable grounds to suspect that<br><br>the goods and technology are **intended or likely to be used, wholly or in part, for or in connection with the**: